standardnotes/syncing-server/README.md

 You can then access the server via the Desktop application by setting the Sync Server Domain (Under Advanced Options) to `http://localhost:3000`

-Note: `:warning:` This standalone setup is designed for development use only.
-Please use the `docker-compose` method below for production instances. `:warning:`
+Note: :warning: This standalone setup is designed for development use only.
+Please use the `docker-compose` method below for production instances.

 ### Docker compose